MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/nfc/nfc-class-extension-quickstart.md

     ...
     ```

-5. In the INF file, add a reference to the NFC Class Extension:

-    This ensures that Windows Driver Framework (WDF) will load the NFC CX driver when the client driver loads.
+5. In the INF file, add a reference to the NFC Class Extension.
+Doing this ensures that Windows Driver Framework (WDF) will load the NFC CX driver when the client driver loads.

-    **Steps:**
     1. Find the `<project-name>_Install` section.
     2. Add `UmdfExtensions=NfcCx0102`.